We already have a new business program. Can AgencyFinder help?

 We don’t need new business; we’re booked solid… the phone rings daily!

 A. You’re lucky and must be exaggerating!
 This 2020 economy is struggling to get a foothold.
 We had written that back in mid-2010 was the worst most of us have ever seen!
 Looking back, 1999 and 2000 were great years for many; 2001 and 2002 were testy.
 Then it turned around and for most, through late 2008 it was fairly idyllic.
 But as we have seen, beware the “sign-wave” of new business!
 2009 and 2010 are again proof-positive that agency new business can never be trusted!
 The agencies we represent are continually looking for great, PROFITABLE clients.
 We help you break through the clutter by introducing just those clients that are serious, that have the money, and are willing to follow a process that makes sense to everyone.
-New business has always been a cyclical thing, and probably always will be.
+New business development has always been a cyclical thing, and probably always will be.

 We don’t pay to participate in reviews; now what?